Strawberry Fields High School

 Strawberry Fields High School is a private school in Chandigarh, India, affiliated to the Indian Certificate of Secondary Education and Indian School Certificate (ISC).
-It is also accredited by the International Baccalaureate (IB) to award IB Diplomas.
+It is also affiliated by the International Baccalaureate (IB) for the Primary Years Programme and to award IB Diplomas.
+The School also offers the Cambridge Lower Secondary programme for Grades 6–8.

-It is located in Sector 26, Chandigarh and admits students from Kindergarten to Grade 12.
-It also has a junior wing in Sector 24, Chandigarh.
+The Durga Das Foundation, which governs the school, also inaugurated its third branch, Strawberry Fields High School, New Chandigarh, on 7 April 2025.